Skip to main content

 --cachingRemove the global cache directory

---configRemove the global config directory and legacy TLS artefacts
+--configRemove the global config directory and TLS artefacts

 --agent-hooksRemove supported agent hooks